some-ip-com/open-someip-spec/src/someip-rpc.rst

 .. rst-class:: compact

-* Method – a method, procedure, function, or subroutine that can be called/invoked.
+* Method – a method, procedure, function, or subroutine that is called/invoked.
 * Parameters – input, output, or input/output arguments of a method or an event.

   * Input/output arguments are arguments shared for input and output.